jackw01/arduino-pid-autotuner/README.md

     // Set the output range
     // These are the maximum and minimum possible output values of whatever you are
-    // using to control the system (analogWrite is 0 and 255, digitalWrite is 0 and 1)
+    // using to control the system (analogWrite is 0-255) tuner.setOutputRange(0, 255);
-    tuner.setOutputRange(0, 255);

     // Set the Ziegler-Nichols tuning mode